yuja/jj/docs/config.md

 `[[--scope]]` tables.
 Variables defined in `[[--scope]]` tables are expanded to the root table. `--when` specifies the condition to enable the scope table.

+If no conditions are specified, table is always enabled.
+If multiple conditions are specified, the intersection is used.

 ```toml
 [user]
 name = "YOUR NAME"